List on Bids44 →

 Essential Checks

-1. Verify Specs: Press Windows + R, type msinfo32, and press Enter.
-Cross-verify the processor, RAM, and exact model against the seller’s claims.
+1. Verify Specs (msinfo32): Press Windows + R, type msinfo32, and hit Enter.
+Cross-check the processor, RAM, and exact model against the seller’s claims.
+This is your first line of defense against misrepresentation.

-3. Inspect Storage Health: Download and run CrystalDiskInfo.
-Check the “Health Status” for the SSD/HDD.
-Anything other than “Good” (e.g., “Caution” or “Bad”) means potential drive failure – walk away.
+3. Inspect Storage Health (CrystalDiskInfo): Download and run CrystalDiskInfo.
+Check the “Health Status” for the SSD or HDD.
+“Good” is what you want.
+“Caution” or “Bad” status means the drive is failing—walk away.

-6. Keyboard Functionality: Open Notepad and type every single key, including function keys (Fn + F1-F12).
-Watch for any keys that don’t register or double-type.
+6. Keyboard Functionality: Open Notepad or any text editor and type every single key, including function keys (F1-F12), number pad, and special keys.
+Listen for any double-typing or unresponsive keys.

-7. Trackpad Check: Test multi-touch gestures (two-finger scroll, pinch-to-zoom).
-Click in all four corners to check responsiveness.
-Ensure there’s no physical wobble or stickiness.
+7. Trackpad Test: Test all gestures (two-finger scroll, pinch-to-zoom), click functionality in all four corners, and check for any physical wobble or excessive looseness.

 Insider Checks

 THE KEYBOARD SHINE TEST (Usage Fraud Detector): Tilt the laptop under bright light and look at the keys from an angle.
-Heavily used keys like the spacebar, E, T, A, S, N, and the left Shift/Ctrl keys will develop a visible shine where the matte texture has worn off.
-If a seller claims “barely used” but these keys are shiny, they’re likely exaggerating usage.
-If the shine pattern is unusual or some keys are matte while others are extremely shiny, it might indicate a partial keyboard replacement – ask why.
-Missing this can mean buying a heavily used machine disguised as light use.
+Heavily-used keys like the spacebar, ‘E’, ‘T’, ‘A’, ‘S’, and the left Shift/Ctrl keys develop a visible shine where the matte texture has worn off.
+If a seller claims “barely used” but the keys are shiny, they’re probably hiding actual usage.
+If some keys are shiny but others are pristine in an unusual pattern, the keyboard might have been partially replaced—ask why.
+Repair cost if severely worn: ₹2,000-4,000 for a third-party replacement, but mainly indicates heavy prior use.

-THE HINGE GRAVITY TEST: Open the laptop lid to about 45 degrees and gently let go.
-The lid should stay firmly in place.
-If it flops open or closed, the hinge mechanism is worn out from heavy use or potential drop damage.
-Loose hinges are not just annoying; they can lead to screen damage over time.
-Repairing hinges can cost ₹3,000-₹6,000, and if it has damaged the display bezel, it’s even more.
+THE LID HINGE GRAVITY TEST: Open the laptop lid to about 45 degrees and gently let go.
+It should stay firmly in place.
+If the lid falls open or snaps shut on its own, the hinge mechanism is worn out from heavy use or potential drop damage.
+This is a common failure point for Pavilion models.
+Repair cost: ₹2,800-5,500 for hinge repair/replacement, potentially more if the chassis plastic is also damaged.

 Common Scams to Watch For (India 2026)